PENETRATION TESTING & VULNERABILITY ASSESSMENT

 • Explain the basic principles and techniques of how attackers can enter computer systems.

-• Put acquired knowledge into practice by performing ethical penetration tests and hiding the intrusion.
+• put acquired knowledge into practice by performing ethical penetration tests and hide the intrusion.

-• Evaluate the strengths and weaknesses of various information technology solutions regarding data security.
+• evaluate the strengths and weaknesses of various information technology solutions in terms of data security.

 • evaluate the societal role of hacking from a social, ethical and economic standpoint